anishiisc/Build_LLM_from_Scratch/README.md

 ###  LLM_3_Data Loader
 In this notebook we explain the concept of Dataset Class and Data Loader in pytorch.
 We also explain with a series of examples how the X data and traget sequence of tokens are generated for creating a next word predictor

+###  LLM_4 Embeddings
+In this notebooks ; we explain the concept of word embeddings and how both tokens and token positions are accounted for through embeddings as input for the train process , through initial randomly generated embedding weights.